nomin709/analysis_for_recipes/README.md

 ### Data

 The dataset used can be found [here](https://drive.google.com/drive/u/0/folders/1Tj34RInQA0rmarLuQO9hr-yqGhj-nkGX).
 It was originally scraped and used by the authors of [this](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf) recommender systems paper.
 However, this provided dataset contains a subset of the raw data used in the original report, containing only the recipes and reviews posted since 2008.
-The full scraped raw data can be found [here](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions/data).
+The full scraped raw data can be found [here](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions/data) on Kaggle.

 ### Key Highlights
 - **Exploratory Data Analysis:** Univariate and bivariate distributions of cooking steps, preparation minutes, and user scores.